 The 2005 referendum increase of 25 cents per \$100 in equalized assessed valuation in property taxes was split between operational needs and capital projects.
 Annually, the amount of property tax transferred to the capital projects fund is adjusted by the CPI.
-For instance, the CPI for fiscal year 2021 tax year is 2.3%, and the property tax for capital projects will increase 2.3% to \$1,429,182.
-This increase in 2020 is due to expiring TIF districts in Oak Park in which the District will be capturing all available TIF increment.
+For instance, the CPI for fiscal year 2022 tax year is 1.4%, and the property tax for capital projects will increase 2.9% to \$1,459,128.
+The additional 1.5% is to account for new growth in the District that will also be captured in the levy.